 In accordance with Arkansas Code 16-10-209, the Court Clerk is required to retain the printer's certificate on receipt books.
-Those certificates were not held until at the time of the audit.
+Not all certificates were held by the City until after the audit was complete.
+This is a repeat finding.